marcusstenbeck/marcusstenbeck.github.io/_posts/2014-07-09-buy-it-when-you-need-it.md

 categories: minimalism lifestyle
 ---

 One question I asked myself a long time ago, even before I discovered minimalism, was how I could know if I really need the things I want to buy.
-I would sometimes get a strong desire to throw money at something.
-A rationalizing inner demon would convince me to buy something just because I thought wanted or needed it.
+I would sometimes get a strong desire to throw money at random things, and a rationalizing inner demon would convince me to buy it.
 As human beings we are extremely good at inventing reasons to buy just about anything.

 A long time ago I felt like I was missing something in my guitar sound.
 Obviously, I blamed it on my guitar amplifier.
 A few hours later, after some research, I was convinced that a set of fancy replacement parts for my amplifier would magically add what was missing.
 I was seconds away from typing in my credit card information and confirming the order, and then I closed the browser window.
 I was chatting with a friend and telling him how great my guitar tone was going to become when he sent an off-handed comment.